 Key stage 1 overview:

-- Investigate and learn about the physical and human features of their own environment.
+- Investigate and learn about the physical and human features of their own locality and environment.

 - Focus on geographical questions like- what is it like?
 How did it get like this?
 How and why is it changing?

-- Develop and use geographical enquiry skills, including field work skills, geographical terms, using maps and photographs.
+- Begin to develop and use geographical enquiry skills, including field work and first-hand observations, geographical terms, using maps and photographs.